 The central point of the essay, which Javier completely ignored, was that the March was wholly a political stunt, planned and executed by persons with questionable, highly partisan agendas, and who wouldn’t know scientific rigor if it walked up and introduced itself.
 How seriously can you take such a thing?

-When you engage Climate Alarmists you notice right away that their grasp of science fundamentals tends to be shaky.
-They are also, as a rule, pretty weak on natural history.
+Climate Alarmism has always leaned heavily on emotional appeals.
+And when you engage Alarmists you notice right away that while they are quite passionate on the subject, their grasp of science fundamentals tends to be shaky.
+They are also, as a rule, rather weak on natural history.
 Javier fits the pattern.
 Take, for example, his insistence on a distinction between “ancient” and “naturally occurring” carbon.
 Although it’s not totally clear what he means, it seems to have something to do with us humans, as if by extracting carbon in its various forms we somehow change its fundamental properties.
 This is magical thinking.
 Carbon is carbon; it’s all the same stuff.
 And if he’s worried about the amount of carbon currently in the atmosphere, he needn’t be.
 Because even with a hundred parts per million (ppm) more CO2 in the atmosphere than a century ago, this amount is still a fraction of the long-term average.

 There is something odd about this obsession Alarmist types have with carbon, as though it were the enemy.
 Truth is, we owe our lives to this element, literally.
 Carbon’s unequaled ability to form complex molecules with other elements, chiefly hydrogen and oxygen, makes life possible.
 Without carbon we would not exist.